node-red/node-red-dashboard/README.md

  - **Tabs** - From here you can re-order the tabs, groups and widgets, and add and edit their properties.

- - **Links** - are no longer added as nodes in the workspace - they are managed in the dashboard sidebar.
-They can also be opened in an iframe - if allowed by the target page.
+ - **Links** - to other web pages can also be added to the menu.
+They can optionally be opened in an iframe - if allowed by the target page.

 ##### Theme

- - **Style** - the theme of the UI is set in the dashboard sidebar.
+ - **Style** - the theme and font of the UI is set in the dashboard sidebar.
 You can select a default Light, Dark or Custom Theme.
  You cannot have different themes for each tab.

 ##### Site